 Vague or Non-Specific — Be Equally Vague & Non-specific

 The Bible doesn’t contain everything there is to know about God, but it does contain everything that God decided that we needed to know about Him so we can be successful in our relationships with Him and our fellow man.
-However, the Bible sometimes doesn’t come out and say things with the level of directness we hunger for — we want everything to be stated with the same degree of specificity as “Thou shalt not steal.”.
+That being said, the Bible sometimes doesn’t say things with the level of directness we hunger for — we want everything to be stated with the same degree of specificity as “Thou shalt not steal.”.

 Why do we humans so hate ambiguity or vagueness when dealing with God?
 Two reasons: